the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 ![](images/usememo-1.png)

 Each time text is typed in the input field of the SearchForm component, this computation runs again with an output of "C".
 This may be fine for a non-heavy computation like this one, but imagine this computation would take more than 500ms.
-It would give the re-rendering a delay, because everything in the component has to wait for this computation.
+It would give the re-rendering a delay because everything in the component has to wait for this computation.
 We can tell React to only run a function if one of its dependencies has changed.
 If no dependency changed, the result of the function stays the same.
 React's useMemo Hook helps us here:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~